 A sculpture depicting grotesque human shapes or evil spirits used in many buildings of the Middle Ages, most notably on Gothic cathedrals.
 Some of these gargoyles were constructed to drain rainwater, sending it clear of the walls of the building to avoid foundation and other issues.

-A thin, translucent or transparent layer of lightly pigmented paint applied over an area of a painting, to add a veil of coloration.
+A thin, translucent or transparent layer of lightly pigmented paint applied over a certain area of a painting, to add a veil of coloration.
 It also provides a tonal coherence across the image, especially when the tonal and chromatic contrast is dramatic.
-The technique of glazing has a long history and is an integral part of many methods of oil painting including grisaille where the work begins as a monochromatic image.
+The technique of glazing has a long history and is an integral part of many methods of oil painting, including grisaille where the work begins as a monochromatic image.
 The work is then developed through several layers of glazing and overpaintings.